ja0nz/bachelorarbeit/paper.md

 ## Design for failure

-In theory a microservice is designed with a lot of emphasizes on real-time monitoring for both the architectural elements and business relevant metrics.[@Fowler2014] Due to the modular structure weak points can occur in the orchestration or the services.
-Testing and automation is a feasible task but failures occur within browsers anyway.
-For example, legacy browsers remain a problem for enhancing websites with new technologies.
+In theory a microservice is designed with a lot of emphasizes on real-time monitoring for both the architectural elements and business relevant metrics.[@Fowler2014] Due to the modular structure weak points can occur in the orchestration of the services.
+Testing and automation is a feasible task but failures may occur in another end users setting undetected.
+Legacy browsers for example remain a problem for enhancing websites with new technologies.

 Regarding the evolution of the web, the "next billion" internet users most likely using Android, have decent specs mobile phones, use an evergreen browser but won't have a reliable internet connection.[@Lawson2016] While *Progressive Enhancement* was once coined on the principle to build websites both for Browsers with JS and without, the new *Progressive Enhancement* becomes more an "offline first" principle.
 A *browsernative microservice* therefore not only tries to cache data as much as possible, it should also bring in a lot of program logic as described in the previous chapters.

-Working in a JS heavy infrastructure demands for optimazation to avoid unexpected side-effects like the *flash of unstyled content (FOUC)*.
+Working in a JS heavy infrastructure demands for optimization to avoid unexpected side-effects like the *flash of unstyled content (FOUC)*.
 Googles Polymer propagates the a general-purpose **PRLP pattern**[^prlp]:

 * Push critical resources for the initial route
 * Render initial route